Applied probability, in public.

 The Probability Lab is a small set of transparent statistical models for public-interest questions.
 We publish the methodology in full, the predictions before the event, and the accuracy data after.
 The goal is to make applied probability legible — not to compete with bookmakers.

-Current artefact
+Current artefacts

 v1 · Live · 104 matches modelled